jacekstamm/library/README.md

 # Application Description

 In this repository, you can find **Library App with REST API and MySQL Databese**.
-Whole Application it's JAVA backend of library simple system with renting books.
-In future will be deployed on Heroku Server
+Whole Application it's JAVA backend of library simple system with books renting.
+In future will be deployed on Heroku Server.

 # How it's created